stanleybak/vnncomp2021/README.md

 * `prepare_instance.sh`: four arguments, first is "v1", second is a benchmark category identifier string such as "acasxu", third is path to the .onnx file and fourth is path to .vnnlib file.
 This script prepares the benchmark for evaluation (for example converting the onnx file to pytorch or reading in the vnnlib file to generate c++ source code for the specific property and compiling the code using gcc.
 You can also use this script to ensure that the system is in a good state to measure the next benchmark (for example, there are no zombie processes from previous runs executing and the GPU is available for use).
 This script should not do any analysis.
 The benchmark category is provided, as per category settings are permitted (per instance settings are not, so do NOT use the onnx filename vnnlib filename to customize the verification tool settings).

-* `run_instance.sh`: six arguments, first is "v1", second is a benchmark category itentifier string such as "acasxu", third is path to the .onnx file, fourth is path to .vnnlib file, fifth is a path to the results file, and sixth is a timeout in seconds.
+* `run_instance.sh`: six arguments, first is "v1", second is a benchmark identifier string such as "acasxu", third is path to the .onnx file, fourth is path to .vnnlib file, fifth is a path to the results file, and sixth is a timeout in seconds.
 Your script will be killed if it exceeds the timeone by too much, but sometimes gracefully quitting is better if you want to release resources cleanly like GPUs.
-The results file should be created after the script is run and is a simple text file containing one word on a single line: sat, unsat, timeout, unknown, error or other.
+The results file should be created after the script is run and is a simple text file containing one word on a single line: holds, violated, timeout, error, or unknown.

 ### Example
 An example is given in the `tool_example` folder.